McAuliffe took $100K from billionaire with ties to Harvey Weinstein

 Jones' 2021 donation to McAuliffe wasn't the first time he had given money to the Virginia Democrat.
 In 2014, he donated $75,000 to the former governor’s campaign committee, Common Good VA.
 Following the reports on Weinstein, McAuliffe donated $57,000 worth of campaign contributions from Weinstein and his company to the Virginia Sexual and Domestic Violence Action Alliance.

-Prior to the revelations, though, McAuliffe boasted about Weinstein, calling his book the "best book he ever read" and saying that Weinstein was considering making a movie about it.
+Prior to the revelations, though, McAuliffe boasted about Weinstein calling his book the "best book he ever read" and saying that Weinstein was considering making a movie about it.
 McAuliffe also called Weinstein a "friend."

 Jones – who also runs the Robin Hood Foundation in New York – also reportedly gave Weinstein a roadmap to fix his image after the allegations surfaced.
 He resigned from the board of Weinstein’s company days after the allegations arose